Mod that thing and take it way beyond the 101…

 - VCA overdrive

-- and a couple of improvements, such as de-clicking the VCA on gate
+- and a couple of improvements, such as de-clicking the VCA on gate and a cleaner audio output

 You can find some sound demos of mods here.